-The beef industry is a major contributor to the wealth of the inland Burnett region and this valuable industry relies on productive pastures.
-This booklet aims to help graziers better understand the development and management of pastures suited to the region.
+The beef industry is a major contributor to the wealth of the Burnett region and this valuable industry relies on productive pastures.
+This booklet aims to help land managers better understand the development and management of pastures suited to the region.
 Selecting the best mix of grasses and legumes for each land type will ensure the best financial return on investment from improved pastures.
-This booklet is designed to help all grazing property managers from those on small grazing blocks to properties of 10 000 ha or more.

-The inland Burnett lies within the southern black speargrass region of Queenland's pasture communities.
+This booklet is designed to help all grazing property managers, from those on small grazing blocks to properties of 10 000 ha or more.
+The Burnett catchment lies within the southern black speargrass region of Queenland's pasture communities.
 On the surface it may seem simple to manage a paddock full of grass but the way graziers manage stock numbers under a variety of climatic conditions can dramatically improve or deteriorate the condition of the ecological system.
-To establish and maintain healthy and sustainable pastures, graziers need to know:

-- what plants are in the pasture and the condition of the pasture - whether there are changes occurring in the numbers of broadleaf weeds, woody weeds or other unfavourable species - how many stock to carry with the feed on hand (i.e. when is it time to sell stock or begin to feed supplements?) - how changes in stock or pasture management will affect the pasture composition or condition - how to maximise income without jeopardising pasture health - how to demonstrate that the property management strategies are sustainable - how to use a system like Stocktake to monitor changes in pasture condition over time.
+To establish and maintain healthy and sustainable pastures, graziers need to know: - what plants are in the pasture and the condition of the pasture - whether there are changes occurring in the numbers of broadleaf weeds, woody weeds or other unfavourable species - how many stock to carry with the feed on hand (i.e. when is it time to sell stock or begin to feed supplements?) - how changes in stock or pasture management will affect the pasture composition or condition - how to maximise income without jeopardising pasture health - how to demonstrate that the property management strategies are sustainable - how to use a system like Stocktake to forage budget and monitor changes in pasture condition over time - manage sown pastures to minimise spread into ecological sensitive areas.